 A blood test to look for the C. tetani bacteria is available but most veterinarians do not utilize it since it is not an accurate or reliable test.
 Other laboratory screening, including blood work and X-rays, may be performed to ensure your dog is otherwise healthy.

 Treatment of Tetanus in Dogs

 If tetanus is treated right away, the symptoms should not become very severe but if left untreated they will progress.
 To avoid this progression, if your dog is diagnosed with tetanus early, your veterinarian may opt to administer an antitoxin to attempt to stop the progression of the tetanospasmin toxin.
-If the toxin has already spread to the nerves of a dog then the antitoxin will not do any good, though.
+However, if the toxin has already spread to the nerves of a dog, then the antitoxin will not do any good.
 It can also cause some side effects so antitoxin is not always given.